The Ultimate Guide to Facebook Stories in 2021

 Step #6: Sharing Your Facebook Stories

-Once you’re done adding some creative touches to your story, you can easily save it to your device (this will happen automatically if you toggled this option on earlier), share it to your News Feed and page’s story, or share it with individual followers.
+Once you’re done adding some creative touches to your story, you can save it to your device (this will happen automatically if you turned this option on earlier), share it to your News Feed and page’s story, or share it with individual followers.

 Step #7: Tracking Your Facebook Stories Analytics